awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-region-selection.rst

     DynamoDbClient.serviceMetadata().regions().forEach(System.out::println);

-See the :aws-java-class-prev:`Region <regions/Region>` class documentation for the regions you can specify, and use the endpoint prefix of the service to query.
+See the :aws-java-class:`Region <regions/Region>` class documentation for the regions you can specify, and use the endpoint prefix of the service to query.